-Peter Sprigg is the prolific senior fellow for policy studies at FRC.
-Sprigg has served at the group since 2001, and has authored texts such as Outrage: How Gay Activists and Liberal Judges Are Trashing Democracy to Redefine Marriage outside of his time at the FRC office.
+Peter Sprigg was for twenty years a senior fellow for policy studies at FRC.
+Sprigg worked with FRC from 2001-2021, and has authored texts such as Outrage: How Gay Activists and Liberal Judges Are Trashing Democracy to Redefine Marriage outside of his time at the FRC office.

 Sprigg has publicly stated his desire to criminalize “homosexual behavior” and his preference to “export homosexuals from the United States” because, as he puts it, “we believe homosexuality is destructive to society.”